This jam is now over. It ran from 2025-11-07 17:00:00 to 2025-11-09 23:59:59. View results

 Deleting your game project during the voting period will disqualify your project from being voted on during the jam voting period.

-There will be a stream to celebrate the event where Unity employees will choose some of their favorite games and play them live.
+There will be a stream to celebrate the event where Unity employees will play some games submitted live.
 By submitting to the game jam you are acknowledging that your project may appear on the Unity Livestream.

 Please follow Unity’s brand guidelines if you are planning to use Unity’s branding within your project.

-To be considered for the “Most Creative Use of Anniversary Assets” voting category and to be eligible to be selected and featured on an upcoming Unity Livestream, please ensure you meet the following criteria listed here and in our official contest rules:
+To be considered for the “Most Creative Use of Anniversary Assets” voting category, please ensure you meet the following criteria listed here and all other requirements listed in our official contest rules:

 Entrant Eligibility